apache/spark/docs/index.md

 Spark can run both by itself, or over several existing cluster managers.
 It currently provides several options for deployment:

-* [Amazon EC2](ec2-scripts.html): our EC2 scripts let you launch a cluster in about 5 minutes
 * [Standalone Deploy Mode](spark-standalone.html): simplest way to deploy Spark on a private cluster
 * [Apache Mesos](running-on-mesos.html)
 * [Hadoop YARN](running-on-yarn.html)